GeoPyTool/GeoPyTool/docs/3 Installation.md

 ```

-You would see the GUI of **GeoPython**, which is under development for now.
-So it is a good idea to update **GeoPython** with pip everytime before you use it:
+You would see the GUI of **GeoPyTool**, which is under development for now.
+So it is a good idea to update **GeoPyTool** with pip everytime before you use it:

 ```Bash
 pip install --upgrade geopython